A universal speed limit for spreading of coherence

-In Fig.~\ref{fig:1}{\bd}, using the $t^*$ values from Fig.~\ref{fig:1}{\bc}, we show that in the scaling regime the low-$k$ distributions for all three initial states can be collapsed onto the same universal curve according to Eq.~(\ref{eq:dynamicScaling}), with $\alpha = 3\beta = 3/2$ and $t \rightarrow t - t^*$.
+In Fig.~\ref{fig:1}{\bd}, using the $t^*$ values from Fig.~\ref{fig:1}{\bc}, we show that in the scaling regime the low-$k$ momentum distributions for all three initial states can indeed be collapsed onto the same universal curve {according to Eq.~(\ref{eq:dynamicScaling}) with $\ell\propto (t-t^*)^{1/2}$ (see also Extended Data Fig.~\ref{fig:S4})}.

+We now turn to varying the strength of the interactions that drive the coarsening, and study how this affects the coarsening rate.
+For $\ell\propto (t-t^*)^{\beta}$, {we define the `speed of coarsening' as} $D\equiv\upd \ell^{1/\beta}/\upd t$, which is (for any $\beta$) time-invariant in the scaling regime and does not depend on the non-universal $t^*$.
+For a low-energy Bose gas described by the Gross--Pitaevskii equation, the interaction-set units of length and time are $\xi$ and $t_{\xi} \equiv m\xi^2/\hbar$, where $\hbar$ is the reduced Planck's constant and $m$ the atom mass.
+Hence, on dimensional grounds $\ell/\xi \propto [(t - t^*)/t_{\xi}]^{\beta}$ and {we get}

+Specifically for $\beta = 1/2$, as observed in Fig.~\ref{fig:1}, this has a counter-intuitive implication that $D = \upd \ell^2 / \upd t \sim \hbar/m$ does not depend on the interaction strength {$na$} (see also~\cite{Kraichnan:1967,Pomeau:1996}). {In the hydrodynamic theory of Ref.~\cite{Svistunov:1995}, the same result emerges if one neglects the logarithmic correction in Eq.~(\ref{eq:Svistunov}) (which depends on the interactions through $\xi$), because then $\upd \ell^2 / \upd t$ can only be set by the quantum of velocity circulation associated with a quantum vortex, $\kappa = 2\pi \hbar/m$. }

-We now turn to varying the strength of the interactions that drive the coarsening.
-In Fig.~\ref{fig:2} we show, for the same initial state, measurements for $a=100\,a_0$ and $400\,a_0$.
-The $100\,a_0$ data here is the same as in Fig.~\ref{fig:1}, and we focus on the regime $\ell^2 < 700\,\um^2$, before the finite-size saturation of $\ell$ occurs.
+In Fig.~\ref{fig:2} we show data for coarsening at $a=100\,a_0$ and $400\,a_0$, starting from the same initial state P$_1$; the $100\,a_0$ data here is the same as in Fig.~\ref{fig:1}.
 The images in Fig.~\ref{fig:2}{\ba} show what one intuitively expects -- for larger $a$ the condensate emerges sooner.
-However, in Fig.~\ref{fig:2}{\bb}, plotting $\ell^2 (t)$ reveals that the effects of the interaction strength are, just like the initial-state effects, confined to the difference in the non-universal $t^*$, and in the scaling regime the slopes $D \approx 3\, \hbar/m$ are essentially the same; here the dashed lines show independent fits to the scaling-regime data indicated by the solid symbols.
+However, in Fig.~\ref{fig:2}{\bb}, plotting $\ell^2 (t)$ reveals that the effects of the interaction strength are, just like the initial-state effects, confined to the difference in the non-universal $t^*$ -- in the scaling regime (solid symbols), the rate of the linear growth of $\ell^2$ is essentially the same for both $a$.

-We performed such measurements for various interaction strengths, and also varied the gas density and system size.
-As we show in Fig.~\ref{fig:3}, we observe no systematic variation of $D$ and get a combined estimate $D=3.0(2)\,\hbar/m$.
+We performed such measurements for various scattering lengths, and also varied the gas density and system size.
+In each case we fit the slope $ D = \upd \ell^2 / \upd t$ in the scaling regime, and summarise our results in Fig.~\ref{fig:3}.
+We observe no systematic variation of $D$ {with the interaction strength $na$} and get a combined estimate {$D=3.4(3)\,\hbar/m$; here the error in $D$ is purely statistical, while the uncertainty in our box volume leads to a systematic error of $\pm \, 0.5\,\hbar/m$ (Methods)}.

 Finally, in Fig.~\ref{fig:4} we study how the system approaches the long-time coarsening speed $D$, which also reconciles our observations with the finite-system intuition (and experience) that for stronger interactions condensates form faster, and for $a\rightarrow 0$ they do not form at all.